wsor4035/dev.luanti.org/content/troubleshooting.md

 To fix under the GNOME desktop environment, install and open "gnome-tweak-tool" and open the "Keyboard & Mouse" section.
 Then, flip the "Disable While Typing" switch.

-To fix under other platforms please search the Web for instructions on changing this setting.
+To fix under other platforms (e.g. Windows) please search the Web for instructions on changing this setting.